aayushverma19/code-review/Ansible/POC.md

 1. `plugin: aws_ec2`: Specifies the use of the aws_ec2 plugin as the dynamic inventory source.
 This plugin is designed to fetch information about EC2 instances in AWS.
 2. `regions: - us-east-1`: Indicates the AWS region(s) from which the dynamic inventory should fetch information.
 3. `Server: "'sonarQube'`: Creates an Ansible group named sonar.
 This group includes EC2 instances where the tag named Type has a value of 'sonar'.
 You can tag all your sonarqube instances accordingly.
+4. `instance-state-name: running`: Filters the inventory to include only running EC2 instances.
+5. `compose: ansible_host: private_ip_address`: Sets `ansible_host` to the instance's private IP for SSH access.

 **Step 3: Create Ansible Role**
 * Create a new Ansible role which should follow this directory structure: